Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Irreducible CQH-Hermitian Spaces and Positive Line Modules

-Note that, in the untwisted case (which is to say, the case where we do not tensor $\Omega^\bullet$ with an Hermitian vector bundle $\F$) the Laplacian operators coincide, and hence by the Hodge identification of harmonic forms and cohomology classes, the holomorphic and anti-holomorphic cohomology groups coincide \cite[Corollary 7.7]{MMF3}.
+Note that, in the untwisted case (which is to say, the case where we do not tensor $\Omega^\bullet$ with an Hermitian module $\F$) the Laplacian operators coincide, and hence by the Hodge identification of harmonic forms and cohomology classes, the holomorphic and anti-holomorphic cohomology groups coincide \cite[Corollary 7.7]{MMF3}.

-We finish with the noncommutative generalisation of the Kodaira vanishing theorem, originally established in \cite[Theorem 8.3]{OSV}.
-For an alternative proof, using the Akizuki--Nakano identity, see \cite[Theorem 9.17]{DOSII}.